 Queen Anne’s House: Wellness Living

 Wellness Living in Queen Anne’s House is a community designed to serve students who are committed to living well not only physically but also emotionally, socially, intellectually and spiritually.
 This includes making positive life choices and abstaining from substance use in the residence hall.
-The Wellness Living house offers a variety of specialty programs and opportunities and includes a workout room in the building.
-A limited number of spots are available to first-year students.
-Check back—you’ll be able to apply online!
+The Wellness Living house offers a variety of specialty programs and opportunities.

 Middle Hall: Art House

-Middle Hall is home to art and art history, drama, and music majors—with some English majors and creative writing minors joining the community as well.
+Middle Hall is an upper-class community, home to art and art history, drama, and music majors—with some English majors and creative writing minors joining the community as well.
 The aim of this selective learning community is to enhance the experiences of students in the performing and visual arts by involving them in special programming, enhanced connections to their faculty and unique learning opportunities.
 Middle Hall has a performance space in the basement for student events and performances.
-Two spaces are reserved for first-year students.
-Check back—you’ll be able to apply online!

 Washington College’s Presidential Fellows have demonstrated a commitment to high-level academic achievement and intellectual rigor.
-Members of this program live on the second floor of Kent House.
+Members of this program live in Minta Martin.
 Learn more about the program on the Presidential Fellows page.

-These suites in Chester Hall are for advanced students of French, German, Japanese, and Spanish.
+These suites in Harford Hall are for advanced students of German and Chinese.
 Students in the suites live with the language assistant, a native speaker of the language of the suite, and with other advanced students of their language of study.
 They eat, sleep, and dream in a foreign language.
 The hall even hosts cultural program.